Luthier Hill looked up at us from furrowed brows. “You don’t know, do you?”

 Given her talent, she was able give it a second wind.

-I would later research its origin: Mittenwald, in the newly minted and rapidly industrializing nation of Germany.
-Tucked into the base of the Swiss Alps, it was a place where violin making wasn’t just a trade, but a way of life.
-In the 19th century, the Bavarian town was alive with craftsmanship passed down through generations.
-Among the most well-known names were Neuner and Hornsteiner, who had partnered up and built a legacy that would stretch far beyond their quiet mountain village.
-Made with warm-toned varnish, tonal integrity, carefully selected spruce and maple, and soft, graceful curves, their violins were built with intention.
+In this 19th century Bavarian town lived Neuner and Hornsteiner, violin makers who had partnered up and built a legacy that would stretch far beyond their quiet mountain village.
+Made with warm-toned varnish, tonal integrity, carefully selected spruce and maple, and soft, graceful curves, their violins quickly became well-known.

 By 1880, the two had become fixtures in Mittenwald’s lutherie scene.
 Though their shop produced many instruments with the help of other local makers, there was a consistency to their work; something rooted in tradition and care.
 Even their ‘student’ violins were crafted with a kind of reverence for sound.
 Clear.
 Balanced.

-Not flashy, but dependable.
-Meant to be played steadily, not displayed.
+How many ears have since been comforted by its song?
+How many hands learned to play on its small, unassuming fingerboard?
 Truly, this nostalgic violin born in the Isar Valley will always have my heart.